 - Tax statements

-You're ready to close when each step of the done in escrow process.
-At this time, all payments and fees for inspections, title insurance and real estate commissions are taken.
-Title to the home is then transferred to you as buyer and related title insurance is issued as outlined in the escrow instructions.
+You're ready to close when all parts are done in escrow process.
+All expenses like title insurance, inspections and real estate commissions are paid.
+You'll then receive the title to the property and the title insurance gets dispersed as noted in the escrow instructions.

-At the close of escrow, payments are submitted in an acceptable form to the escrow.
-I'll keep you up-to-date on what comes next.
+At the close of escrow, payment of funds shall be made in an acceptable form to the escrow.
+As your real estate professional, I'll let you know what is an acceptable way of paying.